SSmith-NUIG/Auto_Deep_Wings/README.md

 When running this analysis manually it was taking our lab 16 minutes per sample.
 These scripts allows analysis of each sample to take less than 1 minute with the main delay being
 the runtime of using the deepwings website itself.
+This could be vastly improved with running multiple firefox instances at once.
+Not required for our purposes.

 Current project was analysing 440 honey bee colonies:
 Manual time taken: 7040 minutes (117.3 hours)